ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 **Step 2.1:** Open a new tab in your Firefox browser window and enter the unique URL for your IBM Blockchain Platform console.
 This URL will be provided to you by your instructor.

 !!! note
-        Your URL will be similar to *https://workshop-00-ibp-console-console.apps.atsocpd3.dmz:443*, but this is just an example, so make sure you use the actual URL given to you by your instructor!
+        Your URL will be similar to *https://workshop-00-ibp-console-console.apps.atsocpd3.dmz:443*, but this is just an example, so make sure you use the actual URL given to you by your instructor [here](console-urls.md){target=_blank rel="noopener"}

 If you see a security warning after entering the URL, click the **Advanced** button, which is highlighted in the below screen snippet: